based on data available through December 2019.

 Shellfish Beach ClassificationsShellfish beach classifications are similar in both the U.S. and Canada.
 Commercial growing areas and recreational growing areas have slightly different classification names, but the standards are similar.
 Commercial harvest is not allowed in areas that are not classified.

-Approved - This classification applies to areas that are safe for harvesting based on the the sanitary survey.
+- Approved: This classification applies to areas that are safe for harvesting based on the sanitary survey.
 This classification authorizes commercial shellfish harvest for direct marketing.

-Restricted - When the sanitary survey shows a limited degree of pollution, including from non-human sources, the area may be classified as restricted.
+- Restricted: When marine water quality monitoring is not available for the area or if the sanitary survey shows a limited degree of pollution, including from non-human sources, the area may be classified as restricted.
 Shellfish harvested commercially from restricted growing areas cannot be marketed directly.
-They must be transplanted to approved growing areas for a specified amount of time, allowing shellfish to naturally cleanse themselves of contaminants before they are harvested for market.
+They must be transplanted to approved growing areas for a specified amount of time, allowing shellfish to naturally cleanse themselves of any contaminants before they are harvested for market.